eclipse/mosaic.website/content/docs/visualization/statistics.md

 {{% /alert %}}

 Statistics Output is another output generating tool to easily measure basic simulation outcomes.
-You will be able to obtain short or detailed results of the simulation, e.g. travel times or the average speeds of groups of vehicles, or the average flow on induction loops.
+You will be able to obtain short or detailed results of the simulation, e.g., travel times or the average speeds of groups of vehicles, or the average flow on induction loops.

 ## Configuration